aireilly/openshift-mkdocs/docs/scalability_and_performance/recommended-host-practices.md

     maxPods: 250
 ```

-## Creating a KubeletConfig CRD to edit kubelet parameters
+## Creating a KubeletConfig CRD to edit kubelet parameters {#create-a-kubeletconfig-crd-to-edit-kubelet-parameters_recommended-host-practices}

 The kubelet configuration is currently serialized as an Ignition configuration, so it can be directly edited.
 However, there is also a new `kubelet-config-controller` added to the Machine Config Controller (MCC).
 This lets you use a `KubeletConfig` custom resource (CR) to edit the kubelet parameters.